Ryandls/ryandls/readme.md

 - I’m currently learning Javascript, Node.Js, Vue ❤.
 - I am interested in studying TypeScript and React Native.
 - I have knowledge of html and css.
-- I have little experience on PHP and MySQL.

 - Fun fact: The more I get angry programming, the more I want to program, why nothing compares to such satisfaction when it works out.